cmdruid/bitcoin-programming/assignments/03_Lightning_Payment_Assignment.md

 ## Requirements

-* A document or script within your repository, which shows your work in setting up a lightning node, opening a channel, sending a payment, and closing the channel.
+* A summary of your work in setting up a lightning channel, making an HTLC payment, then closing the channel.
+If you used a script to open the channel, or make a payment, please include that as well.

+* Please provide the following information:
+  - The transaction ID of the open channel transaction.
+  - The encoded bolt11 invoice of the payment (starts with lntb).
-* The transaction ID of the lightning "channel" transaction, on the Bitcoin Testnet network.
+  - The transaction ID the the close channel transaction.

+This payment should take place on the Bitcoin Testnet network.
 It should be publicly viewable on a Blockchain explorer, such as [mempool.space](https://mempool.space/testnet).

 ## Examples